Paleo-Eskimo: Use of bow and arrows

+Art work

+First Face is a paleo-Eskimo carving in the shape of an abstract human face made from walrus ivory that is between 3,900 and 3,600 years old.
+The artifact was located on Devon Island and is the oldest known depiction of a human face created in North America.

 First ancient human to have genome sequenced

 In February 2010, scientists reported they had performed the first genome sequencing of an ancient human.
 Using fragments of hair 4,000 years old, the National Museum of Denmark, the Beijing Genomics Institute, and additional collaborating scientific institutions sequenced nearly 80% of a Paleo-Eskimo man's genome.
 The man was found in Greenland and believed to be from the prehistoric Saqqaq culture.

-Based on the genome, the scientists believe there was a distinct, separate migration of peoples from Siberia to North America some 5,500 years ago.
-They noted that this was independent of earlier migrations, whose descendants comprised the historic cultures of the indigenous peoples of the Americas, as well as of the later migration by the Inuit.
+Based on the genome, scientists believe there was a distinct, separate migration of peoples from Siberia to North America some 5,500 years ago.
+They noted that this was independent of earlier migrations, whose descendants comprised the historic cultures of the Indigenous peoples of the Americas, as well as of the later migration by the Inuit.
 By 4,500 years ago, descendants of this migration had reached Greenland.
 The remains used for analysis were found in a Saqqaq culture area.

 The scientists reported that the man, dubbed "Inuk" (the Inuktitut word for "person"), had A+ blood type and genes suggesting he was adapted to cold weather, had brown eyes, brownish skin, and dark hair, and would have likely balded later in life.
 This marked the first sequencing of an ancient human's genome and the first sequencing of an ancient human's mitochondrial genome.